 Congenital symmastia is a condition characterized by the fusion of the breasts.
 In cases of congenital symmastia, the breasts are fused together along the sternum, or breastbone.
 This can cause the breasts to appear to be one large breast, rather than two separate breasts.
 The exact cause of congenital symmastia is unknown, but it is believed to be a rare congenital defect.
 Treatment for the condition typically involves reconstructive surgery to separate the breasts and create natural-looking contours.
 In some cases, additional surgeries may be necessary to correct any nipple malformations or asymmetry.
 With proper treatment, patients with congenital symmastia can achieve normal breast anatomy and function.

 While symmastia is typically a congenital condition, it can also be acquired.
 Acquired symmastia is often the result of trauma from breast implant surgery.
 Acquired symmastia is characterized by the abnormalunion of the breasts.
 This can create a “uniboob” appearance and may be accompanied by pain.
 Treatment for acquired symmastia typically involves surgical correction to restore the normal positioning of the breasts.
+The low risk of acquired symmastia is one of the many decision-making factors when deciding if breast implants are right for you.
+If you’re interested in learning about the full list of pros and cons for breast implants, then please read this helpful article that includes data from survey reports.

 Treatment: Symmastia repair surgery